Showgirls

 The inciting incident occurs at 15 minutes when Nomi meets Cristal Connors, the star of Goddess, at the Stardust.
 Cristal represents everything Nomi wants to become—the headlining showgirl living the dream.
 This encounter opens the door to a world Nomi didn't know she could access..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Nomi auditions for Goddess and gets chosen as a dancer in the show.
+This indicates the protagonist's commitment to Nomi auditions for Goddess and gets chosen as a dancer in the show.
 She makes the active choice to leave the Cheetah club and enter the world of legitimate Vegas entertainment, crossing from stripper to showgirl—her goal made real., moving from reaction to action.

 The Collapse moment at 97 minutes (74% through) represents the emotional nadir.
 Here, Molly is brutally raped and beaten by Andrew Carver, a celebrity guest.
 This violence—the "whiff of death"—shatters the glamorous illusion.
-Nomi's innocent friend has been destroyed by the very world Nomi clawed her way into., illustrates the protagonist at their lowest point.
+Nomi's innocent friend has been destroyed by the very world Nomi clawed her way into., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 105 minutes initiates the final act resolution at 80% of the runtime.
 Nomi realizes she must choose between her dream and her soul.
 Cristal, from her hospital bed, reveals she knew Nomi pushed her and offers wisdom: "You're a whore, darlin'."
 This brutal honesty gives Nomi clarity about what she's willing to sacrifice., demonstrating the transformation achieved throughout the journey.